devfel/todo-list-premium/README.md

 1. List all User To-dos. <br/>
 1. Update an User To-do. (put) <br/>
 1. Toogle an User To-do Status (done/not done). (patch) <br/>
+1. Update an User plan to PRO or PREMIUM.

 This application was done with several middlewares, icluding one to check if user is Pro or Free. <br/>